Section 457 Retirement Plan Contribution Limits

 Employers have been permitted to offer designated Roth accounts inside their 457 deferred compensation plans since 2010.
 The Small Business Jobs Act of 2010 enabled employers to revise their plans to allow employees to place salary deferrals into a designated post-tax Roth account and to permit employees to convert their pre-tax savings into a post-tax Roth.

-457 plans held only tax-deferred accounts before this.
+Prior to this, 457 plans held only tax-deferred accounts.

 Contributing to 457 and 401(k) or 403(b) Plans